Conflict Avoidance in Social Navigation -- a Survey: Evaluating an Interaction

-\citet{mavrogiannis2019effects} recently published a testbed where people and robots navigated in a shared space.
+\citet{mavrogiannis2019effects} recently published a case study where people and robots navigated in a shared space.
 The robots used three distinct navigation strategies, executed by a telepresence robot (two autonomous, one teleoperated).
 The first is Optimal Reciprocal Collision Avoidance (ORCA), a local collision-free motion planner for a large number of robots as proposed by \citet{van2011reciprocal} and the second is the social momentum (SM) planning framework, which estimates the most likely intended avoidance protocols of others based on their past behaviors, superimposes them, and generates an expressive and socially compliant robot action that reinforces the expectations of others regarding these avoidance protocols \citep{mavrogiannis2018social}.
 These two chosen navigational strategies are agnostic to the fact that the other agent is a human.
-This assumption leaves an opportunity to investigate this problem further.
+This assumption leaves an opportunity for further investigation.